Keep Exploring

 Running the seeds under a strong stream of water will help dislodge the seeds from the pulp.
 When working with varieties whose seeds are hard to separate from the pulp, soaking the seeds for a few hours can facilitate cleaning.

 Decanting can be a good way to separate viable seeds from lightweight and underdeveloped seeds.
-Decanting simply means pouring out the mixture of water, pulp, and immature seeds off the top of the liquid, while keeping the mature, viable seeds at the bottom of the glass.
+Decanting simply means pouring out the mixture of water, pulp, and immature seeds off the top of the liquid while keeping the mature, viable seeds at the bottom of the glass.

-This method is only effective for some types of squash because even the viable seeds of many varieties will float, rather than sink.
+This method is only effective for some types of squash because even the viable seeds of many varieties will float rather than sink.
 Alternatively, winnowing can help separate lightweight and underdeveloped seeds once the seeds are dry.

 Large screens made from quarter-inch hardware cloth work well for cleaning and rinsing big batches of seeds.
-Immediately after cleaning, rinsed seeds should be spread out to dry in a thin layer on screens, if possible.

 When stored under cool, dry conditions, squash seeds can be expected to remain viable for six years.

-Follow along with Alan, SSE greenhouse coordinator, as he harvests, rinses, and dries ‘Giraumon de Martinique’ squash seeds.
+Follow along with Alan, former SSE greenhouse coordinator, as he harvests, rinses, and dries ‘Giraumon de Martinique’ squash seeds.